Skip to main content

 What is in our 270-page West Palm Beach chimney service catalog

 The service catalog covers more than 165 distinct chimney and fireplace services.
-Some are routine: annual sweeps, Level 1 inspections, chase cover replacements.
-Some are seasonal: hurricane prep cap tightening, post-storm damage assessment, pre-burning-season Level 2 inspections.
+Some are routine: annual sweeps, visual inspections, chase cover replacements.
+Some are seasonal: hurricane prep cap tightening, post-storm damage assessment, pre-burning-season detailed inspections.
 Some are specialized: gas-to-wood conversions, fireplace surround remodeling, decorative fireplace installations, brand-specific service for Astria, Heatilator, Heat and Glo, Majestic, Vermont Castings, Napoleon, Travis Industries, Regency, Quadra-Fire, Osburn, Ortal, Kingsman, Drolet, Pacific Energy, and the rest of the major fireplace brands sold in the West Palm Beach market.

 Service area pages — every West Palm Beach neighborhood and nearby city